scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 **Interface Identifier (Interface ID)**: A 16-bit identifier that designates a SCION interface at the end of a link connecting two SCION ASes, with each interface belonging to one border router.
 Hop fields describe the traversal of an AS by a pair of Interface IDs called `ConsIngress` and `ConsEgress`, as they refer to the ingress and egress interfaces in the direction of path construction (beaconing).
 Each Interface ID MUST be unique within each AS.
 0 is a reserved value that indicates the lack of an Interface ID.
 It is used as the unspecified Interface ID (e.g., in [](#onehop)).

-**Isolation Domain (ISD)**: In SCION, Autonomous Systems (ASes) are organized into logical groups called Isolation Domains or ISDs.
+**Isolation Domain (ISD)**: SCION ASes are organized into logical groups called Isolation Domains or ISDs.
 Each ISD consists of ASes that span an area with a uniform trust environment (e.g. a common jurisdiction).

-**Leaf AS**: An AS at the "edge" of an ISD, with no other downstream ASes.
+**Leaf AS**: A SCION AS at the "edge" of an ISD, with no other downstream ASes.

 **Message Authentication Code (MAC)**: In the rest of this document, "MAC" always refers to "Message Authentication Code" and never to "Medium Access Control".
 When "Medium Access Control address" is implied, the phrase "Link Layer Address" is used.